Revised: 2/18/2017 (minor updates)

 The only important distinction (as it relates to Revit) is that some Xeons are dual CPU (socket) capable, which means you can have two CPUs in the same computer, effectively doubling the number of cores (more on "cores" below).

-Things get a little confusing at the "high end".
-Intel markets a number of desktop "E" ("Extreme") CPUs.
-The main advantage over their normal Core/Xeon brethren is that they offer up to 8 cores under the "Core" brand, and many more than that under the "Xeon" brand, and a lot more cache.
-Here's the rub though - these "Extreme" CPUs don't appear to offer better performance in Revit.
-In most instances you'll actually be better off sticking with the newer and more affordable Skylake CPUs (the "E" variants are generally about a year behind the standard i7 variant).
-The primary reason to use these instead of regular Haswell CPUs is if you really need a lot of physical cores or multiple graphics cards for GPU rendering.
+Intel markets a number of desktop i7 "E" ("Extreme") CPUs (and equivalent Xeons).
+The main advantage over their standard Core brethren is that they offer up to 8 cores under the "Core" brand, and many more than that under the "Xeon" brand.
+Here's the rub though - in most instances you'll actually be better off sticking with the newer and more affordable Skylake CPUs (the "E" variants are generally about a year behind the standard i7 variant).
+The primary reason to use these instead of the regular i7 is if you really need a lot of physical cores or multiple graphics cards for GPU rendering.

 AMD has for now pretty much conceded the upper-end market to Intel, and has instead been focusing on low-cost budget computers.
 Though AMD CPUs such as the "Phenom" will run Revit just fine, there's not much in the way to currently recommend for a new Revit desktop or laptop.

 GHz (Clock Speed)

 CPU's clock speed is generally measured in GHz (gigahertz), as in 2.8 GHz, or sometimes you'll see this written as 2,800 MHz (megahertz).
 In very simple terms, the higher the clock speed, the faster the CPU.
 Therefore, clock speed is the most critical aspect of CPU performance.